 Louisiana Abortion Laws

-When Roe v.
-Wade was decided in 1973 and became the law of the land, the national debate surrounding abortion has divided the country and abortion laws have been the battlegrounds.
-Women have had a Constitutional right to choose whether to end a pregnancy during the first trimester, and abortion in the United States has remained legal.
+Since Roe v.
+Wade became the law of the land in 1973, the national debate surrounding abortion laws has divided the country.
+Under Roe, women have had a Constitutional right to choose whether to end a pregnancy during the first trimester, and abortion in the United States has remained legal.

-That said, states are permitted to regulate certain aspects of abortion including the ability to impose counseling, waiting periods, and other requirements.
-Generally speaking, there is little or no legal way to have an abortion after the second trimester, unless the mother's life is in danger.
+That being said, states are permitted to regulate certain aspects of abortion including the ability to impose counseling, waiting periods, and other requirements.
+Generally speaking, it is much more difficult to have an abortion after the second trimester, unless the mother's life or health is in danger.

 Louisiana Abortion Laws: Related Resources

 The choice to have an abortion can have serious emotional and legal consequences.
-If you would like legal assistance with an abortion matter, or just want to know your rights and responsibilities, you can contact a health care attorney in Louisiana.
-You can also visit FindLaw’s sections on abortion, birth control, and health care law for more information and resources on this topic.
+If you'd like legal assistance with an abortion matter, or just want to know your rights and responsibilities, you can contact an experienced health care attorney in Louisiana.